reritom/Flask-PyMongo-Unittest-Guide/README.md

 ## Application
 The application we are intending to create is a simple CRUD application, made in Flask, with a MongoDB database.
 We will expose endpoints for creating, retrieving, and deleting "article" resources.
 The content of these resources is simply the "author", the "content", and a list of "tags".

-All the code for this project can be found in the GitHub reposity: https://github.com/reritom/Flask-PyMongo-Unittest-Guide.
+All the code for this project can be found in the GitHub repository: https://github.com/reritom/Flask-PyMongo-Unittest-Guide.

 ## Directory layout
 We will follow a best practice regarding the setup of the repo.
-There will be a "src" directory for our source code, a "tests" directory for our tests, and the application would nominally be deployed by running "python main.py".
+There will be a `src` directory for our source code, a `tests` directory for our tests, and the application would nominally be deployed by running `python main.py`.

 Our directory will look like this (ignoring the README, requirements.txt, and other miscellaneous files):
 ```